![]() |

 C) Residential address, if available, including street address, city, county, state and postal code;

-G) Test results;
+G) Test results; and

-H) Date of test; and
+H) Date of the test; and

-d) Provision of data by other medical facilities:
+c) Provision of data by other medical facilities:

-e) Availability of information for birth defect surveillance of young children:
+d) Availability of information for birth defect surveillance of young children: